-GRuB Pollination Workshops
+GRuB Ongoing Workshops

-We know that teachers & leaders have busy lives, and we are now offering a series of one-day pollination workshops on subjects ranging from youth engagement to facilitation.
+We know that teachers & leaders have busy lives, and we are now offering a series of one-day workshops on subjects ranging from youth engagement to facilitation.
 Check out our events page to see what workshops are coming up soon.

 Educators that want to bring more personal and community development to their work.
 People seeking to deepen the impact on youth in farm & outdoor-based education.
 People wanting to learn a successful model of youth engagement to use in their school or organization.
 People exploring strategies for future school district partnerships.

-What people are saying:
+What people are saying about GRuB Institute:

-Reflections on GRuB’s TA services:
+Reflections on GRuB’s Technical Assistance Services:

 "Almost immediately it became clear to me that while small scale agriculture is the vehicle for changing and empowering the lives of youth in GRuB, the deeper teachings of socio-emotional competency and understanding the self and our relationship to our communities is really the hidden gem within GRuB." –Sean